humdrum-tools/vhv-documentation/filter/fb/index.md

-## Control the frequency of the numbers ##
+## Control the rate of the numbers ##

 By default `fb` will calculate number for every single slice (=line).
-You can control this by passing the option `--frequency` with a rhythmical value for a note duration (compare with the exclusive interpretation `**recip`).
+You can control this by passing the option `--rate` with a rhythmical value for a note duration (compare with the exclusive interpretation `**recip`).
 With this option you can e.g. tell `fb` to only display numbers on every quarter note.

 {% include verovio.html
-	source="frequency"
+	source="rate"
 	humdrum-min-height="465px"
 	humdrum-max-height="465px"
 	humdrum-width="300px"